Loading...

 Cotton velvet, performance velvet, and mohair for chairs and accent pieces.
 Mohair is exceptionally durable — heirloom-grade fabric that outlasts the family.

-Aniline, semi-aniline, and protected (pigmented) leathers for sofas and chairs.
+Aniline, semi-aniline, and protected (pigmented) leathers for chairs and seats.
 Faux leather options like Ultraleather available for budget or vegan preferences.
+We also offer leather repair on existing pieces.

 Volume III — The Craft